(seated in center)

 When I started watching the game, it was a rather low-scoring era.
 Those early-70s Mets teams were weak offensively for even that time.
 Strikeout totals were much lower, but the game featured a veritable plethora of soft ground balls and routine fly balls.
 Most of the pitchers pitched to contact, but much of that contact was not particularly well struck.
 Was it more interesting watching a guy hit a routine grounder to second or a can of corn fly ball to the left fielder?
 Maybe a little, but not remarkably so.

 Baseball continued to evolve.
 Steroids changed the game in the 1990s and the early years of this century.
 Strikeouts continued to climb even after steroid testing put an end to some of the insanity with inflated slugging numbers.
 Recent breakthroughs in the technologies that allow pitchers to perfect their pitches and rev up their spin rates have put hitters at a disadvantage.
-Letting a significant number of pitchers cheat with almost cartoonishly sticky substances that allow unprecedented spin rates for even middling relievers has been a larger factor.
+Letting a significant number of pitchers cheat with almost cartoonishly sticky substances that allow unprecedented spin rates for even middling relievers has been a more significant factor.